Draft.dev

 Can I use this Trello content calendar system on the free plan?

-Yes, all core features including Kanban boards, calendar view, basic automation (Butler), and team collaboration work on Trello's free plan.
-Premium features like unlimited automation and advanced Power-Ups enhance the system but aren't required.
+Yes, all core features including Kanban boards, calendar view, basic automation (Butler with 250 command runs/month), and team collaboration work on Trello's free plan.
+Premium features like unlimited automation and advanced views enhance the system but aren't required.

 How long does it take to set up the Trello content calendar template?

-Initial setup takes 10-15 minutes using our template.
+Initial setup takes 10-15 minutes using a pre-built template.
 Customizing workflow stages, labels, and automation rules adds another 20-30 minutes.
 Training your team typically requires 1 hour.

 How do I handle content that requires approval workflows?